How to Find the Best Vet for Your Pet

-The price comparison scores reported on our Ratings Tables should help you compare fees.
-Our mystery shoppers called vets for their prices for six different procedures, shown on the table below.
+The price comparison scores reported on our Ratings Tables help you compare fees.
+Our undercover shoppers called vets for their prices for six different procedures, shown below.
 The scores show how each vet’s prices compare to the average prices for all surveyed vets for the same mix of procedures.
 The scores are adjusted so that the average price comparison score is $100.
 Prices for a vet with a score of $90, then, were 10 percent lower than the average.
-We find that most vets are quite consistent in their pricing, so a vet with a low price comparison score is likely to have low prices for other treatments.
+We find that most vets are quite consistent in their pricing, so a vet with a low price comparison score is likely to charge low prices for other treatments.

 Of course, charging low prices is not the only way a vet can save you money.
 You also save if the vet shows you how to effectively prevent disease and injuries, and how to care for your pet yourself.
 Our customer survey question on “giving prevention/self-help advice” addresses these aspects of performance.